Get Legal Representation

 Get a Legal Representative

 The refugee claim process is complicated.
 It is a good idea to have a legal representative guide you through the refugee claim process.
 You are not required to have a legal representative, but they can help you do your best.
+A legal representative can help you submit your claim, prepare your evidence and support you at your hearing.

 Who can represent me?